 When coronavirus infections are widespread, it’s more likely new mutations will crop up and more contagious and more deadly variants may spread.
 “That unchecked spread allows it to elude our defense mechanisms.
 That’s why surges are so dangerous,” Dr. O’Connor said.
 Vaccinating teens can help stop the spread and reduce the likelihood of new strains emerging.

 First, you need to find out if your teenager is eligible for a vaccine in your state.
 The Centers for Disease Control and Prevention (CDC) website can connect you to your state health department.
-In some states 16- and 17-year-olds are eligible now.
+In some states kids 12 years and older are eligible now.

 Next, you need to find a location where they can receive the Pfizer vaccine.
-As of now (April 7, 2021), that is the only vaccine authorized for emergency use in 16- and 17-year-olds.
+Currently (as of May 19, 2021), that is the only vaccine authorized for emergency use with children 12 years of age or older.

-How do I know vaccines are safe for my 16- or 17-year-old?
+How do I know vaccines are safe for my teen?

 A lot of people worry that pharmaceutical companies or the government sacrificed safety for speed, since the vaccines were rolled out so quickly.
 But Dr. O’Connor said that’s not the case.